-(The issuance of a new COF after a revocation or suspension will depend on the seriousness of the violation & is subject to the AHJ determination with a one year maximum.
+(This amendment was revised per the DAG recommendation to cite HAR as the referenced document to avoid conflict & duplication.
+The issuance of a new COF after a revocation or suspension will depend on the seriousness of the violation(s) & is subject to a one year maximum.

 §12-45.4-19 Revocation or suspension of certificates of fitness appeals.
-Section 1.13.12.4 is amended to read as follows: 1.13.12.4 Decisions for denial, revocation, or suspension may be appealed in accordance with each county's appeal process.
+Section 1.13.12.4 is amended to read as follows: See HAR 12-44.1 Testing, Certifying, and Credentialing Individuals Who Perform Maintenance and Testing of Portable Fire Extinguishers, Fire Protection Systems, and Fire Alarm Systems.
 [Eff] (Auth: HRS §132-16) (Imp: HRS §132-16)